A new insight on augmented Lagrangian method with applications in machine learning: Introduction

-which, by the second assumption, will have a closed-form solution since the objective function is strongly convex.
-This meaningful situation shows that our proposed algorithm will be much easier and more effective for solving its core subproblem, while still keeping the same computational complexity as the one without proximal term.
-If $\textrm{ \bf prox}_{\theta,\tau}(x)$ is not available but $\theta$ is smooth, then user could exploit lineariation technique or select an inner solver such as conjugate gradient method to solve $\m{x}$-subproblem inexactly. \item The dual update is the same as that in \cite{chpo11} but is comparatively much easier than that of B-ALM.
-In fact, the dual update combines the information of both the current iterate $\m{x}^{k+1}$ and an extrapolation iterate $\m{x}^{k+1}-\m{x}^k$.
+which has a unique global solution and further allows a closed-form solution when $\C{X}$ is simple.} {For this case, by taking $\gamma=1,\tau=\frac{r}{\alpha}$ for some $\alpha>0$, our P-rALM reduces to \cite[the scheme (38)]{LXZh17}, which indicates that the new algorithm is more general than some in the literature.} If $\textrm{\bf prox}_{\theta,\tau}(x)$ is unavailable but $\theta$ is smooth, then one could exploit linearization techniques or inner solvers (e.g. the conjugate gradient method) to solve the $\m{x}$-subproblem inexactly, or use the formula provided by \cite{Osher23} for accurately approximating the proximal operator. \item { The dual update $\widetilde{\lambda}^k$} is the same as that in \cite{chpo11} but { is much easier than that of B-ALM}.
+It combines the information of both the current iterate $\widetilde{\m{x}}^k$ and the extrapolation iterate $\widetilde{\m{x}}^k-\m{x}^k$.
+Moreover, after the primal-dual updates, a relaxation step is employed to accelerate the convergence of the algorithm from theoretical and numerical interests.

-\item As said before, the global convergence of this P-ALM, compared with some existing splitting algorithms, will no longer depend on $\rho(A\tr A)$.
-We show two elegant results in Theorem \ref{b-10-1} and Corollary \ref{b-15}, that is, the primal residual and the objective gap converge in a sublinear convergence rate.
-Motivated by the structure of $H$ in (\ref{H}), we also discuss a generalization of P-ALM and two new-types of Primal-Dual Hybrid Gradient algorithm (PDHG) for solving the multiple block separable convex optimization and the saddle-point problem, respectively. \end{itemize}
+\item As previously stated, compared to some existing splitting algorithms, the global convergence of P-rALM will no longer depend on $\rho(A\tr A)$, although P-rALM with the choice $Q= \tau \m{I} - r A\tr A$ reduces to \cite[Algorithm 1]{JWZC20} with $\eta=0$ involved (in fact, the convergence of this algorithm depends on $\rho(A\tr A)$). {The main contribution of both B-ALM and ours is that the algorithmic parameters are more flexible than the previous.} Besides, the double-penalty terms in P-rALM can also be extended to the general Bregman distance while still ensuring the convergence under a proper assumption. \item We provide two elegant results in Theorem \ref{b-10-1} and Corollary \ref{b-15}, that is, the primal residual and the objective gap converge in a sublinear convergence rate.
+Motivated by the structure of the involved matrix $H$, we also discuss a generalization of P-rALM and two new types of Primal-Dual Hybrid Gradient algorithm (PDHG) for solving the multiple block separable convex optimization and the saddle-point problem, respectively.
+The connection between P-rALM and its variants is that all of them can be analyzed by variational characterization with similar structured matrices to $H$ in the sense of primal-dual and dual-primal frameworks, respectively.
+The linear convergence rate of P-rALM is indicated under similar assumptions as the analysis for the new PDHG in the appendix.
+Performance of our P-rALM and its two-block extensions are verified by testing two popular examples in machine learning and by comparing with several well-established algorithms in the literature. \end{itemize}